fuzzylogicxx/fuzzylogic/posts/sketch-tips-and-tricks.md

 Start by showing default rules using the toggle: <kbd>Control</kbd>+<kbd>R</kbd>

-Create gutters each side (e.g. 32px) by dragging rulers.
+Create gutters each side (e.g. 32px) by dragging markers.